dshulyak/rapid/specs/CONSENSUS.md

 Each node must store last commited configuration.
 Each node must store picked value and ballot when value was picked.

-Coordinator maintains last commited configuration ID for every replica .
+Coordinator maintains last commited configuration ID for every replica.
 #### Phases

 ###### Phase-1-A

 Phase executed by coordinator.

-When timer triggers replica will create [Prepare](#Prepare) message with incremented ballot and sequence.
+When timer triggers replica will create [Prepare](#Prepare) message with incremented ballot, and next sequence.

 ###### Phase-1-B

 Phase executed by every replica.
 Starts when new **Prepare** message received.

-If sequence number is less than commited value replice will reply with [Learned](#Learned) message in order to update sender configuration.
+If sequence number is less than commited value replica will reply with [Learned](#Learned) message in order to update sender configuration.

-If ballot is less then the local ballot replica will reply with [Promise](#Promise) message and local ballot.
+If ballot is less then the local ballot replica will reply with [Promise](#Promise) message and local ballot, in order to update outdated replica.

 If ballot is higher then the local ballot:
 - replica updates local ballot